Blog

 Railway air brakes weren’t immediately adopted by all railroads.
 Most railroad bosses weren’t sold on the idea since it meant retrofitting cars and locomotives at a large expense.
 However, they started to see the system’s value and its use became more common.
 The Railroad Safety Appliance Act of 1893 made the railway air brake invention mandatory on American trains.
 It was passed on March 2, 1893, and took effect in 1900 after a 7-year grace period.

-Why Was The Railway Air Brake Important?
+How Did The Railway Air Brake Impact Society

 Ultimately the railway air brake made trains safer.
 Trains were operated with greater control and accidents were often prevented.
 And workers, like brakemen, no longer had to ride on the tops of cars to apply brakes manually, thus reducing the dangers of their jobs.